LsAntonio/toxic-comment-challange/README.md

 __Figure 1:__ _Models for class k_

 <p align = "justify">
-Also, as we can see in the <b>Figure 1</b> a 5000 TF-IDF features was used to feed all the models.
+Also, the <b>Figure 1</b> a 5000 TF-IDF features were used to feed all the models.
 Putting alltogheter we have the final model which is described in the <b> Figure 2</b>:
 </p>

 ![Model Description](model.png)